-Studies by the Insurance Research Council (an insurance organization) consistently show, injured victims who hire attorneys to represent them in their car accident cases, recover 40% to 350% more than those who don't.
+Studies by the Insurance Research Council (an insurance organization) consistently show, injured victims who hire San Diego Personal Injury attorneys to represent them in cases, recover 40% to 350% more than those who don't.
 Why?
 Because insurance companies hire adjusters to pay you as little as they can get away with.
 So if you don't hire an attorney, they will often refuse to pay you reasonable value for your injuries.
 Without a reasonable threat of a lawsuit, they will offer unreasonably low amounts, hoping you get frustrated and settle.
 Unfortunately this happens enough for them to keep with this strategy.

 There are times when perhaps hiring a lawyer will not help.
 When the accident, injuries and medical costs are relatively minor, you might not gain a financial advantage by hiring an attorney.
 When the amounts are smaller, there is a better chance of getting a reasonable offer.
 Even if the amount they offer is lower than what you truly deserve, you won't have to pay for a lawyer.

 A lawyer's fee is usually a percentage of the total settlement.
 If you don't have to pay this fee, it makes up for the slightly lower settlement offer.